-The hospital delivery process begins long before labor pains begin.
+The labor and delivery process begins long before labor pains begin.
 Here’s what to expect.

-Admissions.
-At around 32 weeks gestation, schedule a pre-admission appointment to complete most of your paperwork before labor, like the birth certificate and other forms.
+At around 32 weeks gestation, schedule a pre-admission appointment.
+You can complete most of your paperwork before labor, like the birth certificate and other forms.

 “At that time, we do all of the pre-admit work like consents you’ll sign when you come to have the baby,” says pre-admission coordinator Clara Davis, RN.